-If a child continues to have difficulty after inclusion in Wave 2 intervention over a period of time, or, has a high level of difficulty when they arrive at school, they may require support from an outside agency such as an Educational Psychologist or a Speech and Language Therapist.
+If a child continues to have difficulty after a Wave 2 intervention or has a high level of difficulty when they arrive at school, they may require support from an outside agency such as an Educational Psychologist or a Speech and Language Therapist.
+After an assessment is undertaken by the EP or Speech Therapist, a programme of support is sent to the school from the involved agency and is shared with the Parents/Carers.
 School may seek professional advice from a range of agencies including: